agrawalmanuj/CRUD-application-using-React-Redux/README.md

 # CRUD-application-using-React-Redux
-You can Create Read Update and Delete a Stream (CRUD) made with React and Readux
+You can Create Read Update and Delete a Stream (CRUD) made with React and Redux

 start project -
 1. npm start in api folder.